baileymorton989/instadownloader/READMe.md

 ## Usage

-Here is a simple example where the most recent photo is downloaded.
+Here is a simple example.
 A tkinter GUI will be used and all the user will need to do is choose whether the profile is public or private, provide the account name, a password if the account is private, as well the photo range that they desire.
-In this case, the photo range will be "Most Recent":

 Example :